KTC96/StackPortfolio/TESTING.md

 Jest

 1. Test that the validate input function exists with `function exists`.
-2. Check that an empty input is invalid with `returns false if input is empty`.
+2. Check that an empty input is invalid with `shows error if input is empty, touched and required`.
-3. Check that an input cannot be filled with blank spaces with `returns false if input multiple spaces`.
+3. Check that an input cannot be filled with blank spaces with `shows error if input is multiple spaces`.
-4. Check that a text input cannot have fewer than 2 characters with `returns false if input is less than 2 characters`.
+4. Check that a text input cannot have fewer than 2 characters with `shows error if input is less than 2 characters`.
-5. Check that first_name and last_name cannot have more than 40 characters with `returns false if first_name or last_name is more than 41 characters`.

 #### Update Account